mattias-p/agent/README.md

 ## Known problems

+* Exceptions thrown in worker processes should result in non-zero exit status.

 * The logging is getting verbose.
   There should be some filtering.

-* Exceptions in entry actions should be caught and logged.
-  They should also make the DFA end up in the final error state.

 * The DFA specification should be oriented around from-states instead of inputs.
   That should it easier on the reader.